 CSD Undergraduate Program

 The undergraduate communication sciences and disorders majors are pre-professional in nature and are strongly recommended for students planning to pursue a graduate degree and certification by the American Speech-Language-Hearing Association (ASHA).
 Students receive clinical experience under the supervision of ASHA certified speech-language pathologists.
-All students participating in clinical activities must exhibit the "core functions" (pdf) necessary to become a speech-language pathologist or audiologist.
+All students participating in clinical activities must exhibit the core functions (pdf) necessary to become a speech-language pathologist or audiologist.

 Students may choose to use the undergraduate CSD degree as an entry point into graduate education in areas such as speech-language pathology, audiology, deaf education, special education, reading, second language acquisition or to work as a Speech-Language Pathology Assistant.
 If students wish to remain at Harding to obtain a graduate degree, they must apply for admission to the Harding graduate program, even if they earned an undergraduate degree from Harding.
 The application process and requirements are specified elsewhere in this online resource and in the CSD handbook pdf.